joybiswas007/modbot-tg/README.md

 /id - Displays the chat ID and user ID.
 /gift userid amount - gift some of your bp to other users.
-Example: /gift 1234566 10 or reply to a user whom you want to send the gift: /gift amount or /gift 10 /stats - Send `/stats` to view your own stats.
+Example: /gift 1234566 10 or reply to a user whom you want to send the gift: /gift amount or /gift 10 /shop - display all the items available in shop
+/boost - display users available boost (User can buy only one boost at a time) /buy itemID - buy any item specified by item id
+/stats - Send `/stats` to view your own stats.
 Reply to another user's message with `/stats` to see their stats.
 /rank type - Displays the leaderboard for a specific period.
 Available types: `daily`, `weekly`, `monthly`.
 Example: `/rank daily` to view the daily rankings.
 /history - Shows the last `50` number of messages where the user earned points.
 (Admin ONLY)